godwnwaswa/DrissChain/README.md

 }
 ```

-To see an example, `config.json` already has some data set for you to have a look at.
+To see an example, `config.json` is already populated with sample data.

 ### Running the node

-After everything is all set, simply type `node .` to run the node.
+After everything configured, simply type `node .` to run the node.

 ### Interacting with the node through JSON-RPC apis

-This process will need you to run an RPC server, basically leave `true` in `ENABLE_RPC` in `config.json` to enable it.
+This process will need you to run an RPC server, leave `true` for `ENABLE_RPC` in `config.json` to enable it.

 To properly interact with the node, you should use the JSON-RPC apis, especially if you are creating dapps.
 To get started, check out [docs for JSON-RPC APIs here.](./JSON-RPC.md)